CCBDA-UPC/Assignments-2025/Lab04.md

 ```python
     allowed_domains = ["www.upc.edu"]
 ```
-We'd like to get the list of unique images found.
+We need to get the list of unique images found.
 It is possible to define `unique_images` inside the `ImagesSpider` class.
 ```python
     unique_images = []
 ```